Test-time Recalibration of Conformal Predictors Under Distribution Shift Based on Unlabeled Examples: Introduction

 Let $\vx \in \reals^{d}$ be a feature vector with associated label $y \in \{1,\ldots, L\}$.
 We say that a set-valued function $\setC$ generates valid prediction sets for the distribution $\setP$ if

 where $1-\alpha$ is the desired coverage level.
-Conformal prediction methods generate valid set generating functions by utilizing a calibration set consisting of labeled examples $\{(\vx_1,y_1),\ldots, (\vx_n,y_n)\}$ drawn from the distribution $\setP$.
-An important caveat of conformal prediction methods is that they assume that the examples from the calibration set and the test set are exchangeable, i.e., samples are identically distributed, or more broadly, are invariant to permutations across the two sets.
+Conformal predictors generate valid set generating functions $\setC$ for the distribution $\setP$ by utilizing a calibration set consisting of labeled examples $\{(\vx_1,y_1),\ldots, (\vx_n,y_n)\}$ drawn from the distribution $\setP$.
+An important caveat of conformal predictors is that the examples from the calibration set are drawn from the test distribution $\setP$.

-The exchangeability assumption is difficult to satisfy and verify in applications and potentially limits the applicability of conformal prediction methods in practice.
+This assumption is difficult to satisfy in applications and potentially limits the applicability of conformal prediction methods in practice.
 In fact, in practice one usually expects a distribution shift between the calibration set and the examples at inference (or the test set), in which case the coverage guarantees provided by conformal prediction methods are void.
-For example, the new CIFAR-10.1 and ImageNetV2 test sets were created in the same way as the original CIFAR-10 and ImageNet test sets, yet~\citet{recht2019ImageNetClassifiersGeneralize} found a notable drop in classification accuracy for all classifiers considered.
+For example, the new ImageNetV2 test set was created in the same way as the original ImageNet test sets, yet~\citet{recht2019ImageNetClassifiersGeneralize} found a notable drop in classification accuracy for all classifiers considered.

 Ideally, a conformal predictor is recalibrated on a distribution before testing, otherwise the coverage guarantees are not valid~\citep{cauchois2020RobustValidationConfident}.
-However, in real-world applications, while distribution shifts are ubiquitous, labeled data from new distributions is scarce or non-existent.
+However, in real-world applications, where distribution shifts are ubiquitous, labeled data from new distributions is scarce or non-existent.

 We therefore consider the problem of recalibrating a conformal predictor only based on unlabeled data from the new domain.
 This is an ill-posed problem: it is in general impossible to calibrate a conformal predictor based on unlabeled data.
 Yet, we propose a simple calibration method that gives excellent performance for a variety of natural distribution shifts.